Best FPS Mouse for 2020

 - Uses a powerful 5G optical sensor

-While Roccat Kone isn't exactly a household name, the AIMO has gained something of a legendary status among many in the gaming community.
-First introduced in 2007, this German manufacturer has gravitated towards more serious looking mice that can work well in an FPS but also won't look that much out of the ordinary in a more conventional office.
+While Roccat Kone isn't exactly a household name when it comes to gaming mice, the AIMO has gained something of a legendary status among many in the gaming community.
+First introduced in 2007, this German manufacturer has gravitated towards more serious-looking gaming mice that can work well in an FPS environment but also won't look that much out of the ordinary in a more conventional office.
 Its ergonomic design is especially well suited for gamers who like to play with the palm grip style, and all the buttons are nicely positioned to give you easy access without accidentally clicking buttons you don't want to.
 They're also fully programmable thanks to the free Roccat Kone software platform.

 - 32 bits of programmable onboard memory

 The Corsair Ironclaw is a larger mouse, but that doesn't mean that it's overly heavy.
 Weighing in at just 105 grams, it will feel great in larger hands while still having the level of mobility you need to get the jump on your opponents.
 The sensor that Corsair is using in this model is the most impressive one we've seen yet.
 It promises a maximum DPI of 18,000.
-But it also allows you to adjust the DPI settings in increments of one, providing a combination of precision and range that's virtually unheard of.
+But it also allows you to adjust the DPI settings in increments of one, providing a combination of precision and range that's virtually unheard of among its gaming mice counterparts

 - Highest DPI settings around